idugalic/digital-restaurant/PITCHME.md

  - There is a learning curve because its a different way to write your business logic
  - Events will change shape over time
- - Querying the event store is often difficult, which forces you to use the Command Query Responsibility Segragation (CQRS) pattern
+ - Forces you to use the CQRS pattern

 Consider using event sourcing within 'core subdomain' only!